Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 </details>

-When passing during the Action Phase, players who wish to stop playing may *surrender* to leave the game.
-Follow this procedure at the end of the round (this procedure does not require the presence of the surrendered player):
+When passing during the Action Phase, a player who wish to stop playing may surrender to leave the game.
+After this happens, the surrendering player may not act in the game anymore and her next Status Phase is skipped.
+Follow this procedure at the end of the round:
 <!-- If at the *end of a round*, a player wishes to stop playing for some reason, she can *surrender*.
 Then follow this procedure: -->